udippant/base-drafts/draft-ietf-quic-http.md

 connection.
 Any DATA frame sent by the client is transmitted by the proxy to the TCP server; data received from the TCP server is packaged into DATA frames by the proxy.
-Note that the size and number of TCP segments is not guaranteed to map predictably to the size and number of HTTP DATA or QUIC STREAM frames.
+Note that the size and number of TCP segments is not guaranteed to map predictably to the size and number of HTTP DATA or QWIK STREAM frames.

 The TCP connection can be closed by either peer.
 When the client ends the request stream (that is, the receive stream at the proxy enters the "Data Recvd"